Astrocat2374/Temperature-Converter/README.md

-# JS-Assignment
+# Temperature-Converter
-Conversion table from Fahrenheit to Celsius
+Conversion table from Fahrenheit to Celsius, and a converter as well